The Lake Manyara Serena has large public areas with eye-catching design.

 Notes: Children under their parent’s supervision can use the infinity swimming pool.
-Activities can be organized for children, typically costing about £8 per child, and lasting roughly one and a half hours.
+Activities can be organized for children, typically costing about £8 per child, and lasting roughly 90 minutes.
 For example, children can be walked around the lodge, play games, make field guides and plant trees.
-The suggested departure time is either 07:30 or 16:30.
-The cost included field guide materials.
+The suggested departure time is either 7.30am or 4.30pm.
+The cost includes field guide materials.

 Power supply: Mains Electricity